Crown Research Institutes

 - provide strategic ownership advice to the shareholding ministers on the financial and non-financial performance of the CRIs

 - work with CRIs to ensure they can deliver optimal outcomes for New Zealand

-- help appoint directors to CRI boards, in partnership with the Crown Ownership Monitoring Unit.
+- help appoint directors to CRI boards.

 CRI core funding review